ehsanul/ehsanul.com/content/blog/brick.md

 straight at the ball.

 But solving this in the general case is more challenging.
-Consider this case, where the ball is soaring through the air while the car is initially facing the wrong way:
+Consider this case, where the ball is soaring through the air while the car is on the ground near a

-    TODO: gif
+wall:

+<video muted autoplay loop src="/images/brick/move-sequence.mp4"></video>

+<div class="source">Off-the-wall aerial preflip shot</div>

 Scoring in this situation requires a complex string of maneuvers:

-1. Left turn on the ground
+1. Turning to the right while on the ground
+2. Transitioning up the curve of the wall
-2. Driving straight up the wall
+3. Driving straight on the wall at an angle
-3. Jumping off at the appropriate moment
+4. Jumping off at the appropriate moment
+5. Boosting for height and speed
-4. Flipping for additional horizontal velocity in the air
+5. Flipping diagonally for additional horizontal velocity in the air
-5. Boosting for more height and speed while angling the car for correct positioning
+6. Boosting while angling the car to fine-tune the hit

 Other situations require their own unique set of moves to hit the ball in the desired direction efficiently.
 But given an arbitrary scenario, where the car